Tejaswini1734/NarratoNet/replit.md

 - **Enhanced type safety** with proper TypeScript interfaces
 - **Model validation utilities** for data integrity
 - **Automatic sample data initialization** for new installations
+- **PostgreSQL Database Integration** with Drizzle ORM for production-ready data persistence
+- **Database schema management** with automatic table creation and migrations
+- **Type-safe database queries** with optimized performance for all operations